themason2011/ASCII_Art/README.md

 # ASCII_Art
-Makes different letters (Z, C, T, and L) of user-entered sizes
+Makes the letters in the alphabet (currently only Z, C, T, and L) of user-entered sizes